manas-chaudhari/android-mvvm/README.md

 By keeping loadedData as an `Observable`, we can derive progressVisibility by making use of the [Using](http://reactivex.io/documentation/operators/using.html) operator.
 From `progressVisibility` and `loadedData`, `errorVisibility` can be derived.
 Thus, there are no mutable states, only mapping from one Observable to other.
 Also, note that there is no need for subscriptions inside ViewModel as View will subscribe to the data after binding.

 See [DataLoadingViewModel.java](sample/src/main/java/com/manaschaudhari/android_mvvm/sample/functional/DataLoadingViewModel.java) for this example.

+### Lifecycle

+ViewModels are unaware about lifecycle of View.
+This means that ViewModel code comes into action only when View invokes it.
+ViewModel simply defines the logic of transforming inputs to outputs.
+This is similar to `pure functions` from functional programming, which provide output based on its inputs only.

+There are scenarios where ViewModel needs to know about lifecycle of the View.
+This feature is in the roadmap.
+Do contribute!

 ## More Information
 [Wiki](https://github.com/manas-chaudhari/android-mvvm/wiki) contains links to more content around this topic.